MorpheusXAUT/PushbackFlorian/README.md

 `.pbf debug`

 Toggles debug logging, displaying more messages about the internal state.

 This setting will be saved to the EuroScope settings upon exit.

+#### Toggle setting of pushback state

+`.pbf push`

+Toggles automatic setting of pushback ground state.

+If enabled (default), `Pushback Florian` will automatically set the `PUSH` ground state for an aircraft after a direction or line has been assigned.

+This setting will be saved to the EuroScope settings upon exit.